 Nina and Julian

 The guest experience began the moment everyone arrived.
 Each person received a welcome gift: an embossed cotton-paper folder with personalised cards inside.
-There was a short note from the couple, along with an individual activity card reflecting the choice each guest had made earlier when submitting their RSVP.

 The second day, which included the ceremony, cocktail hour and dinner, required separate stationery for each part of the schedule, while keeping the focus firmly on the guests.
-Before the ceremony, the couple exchanged personal “briefs” — To my bride and To my groom — which we designed to feel intimate and simple.
+Before the ceremony, the couple exchanged personal “briefs” — To my bride and To my groom — which we designed to feel intimate and elegant.
 For the ceremony itself, we prepared embossed vow booklets, translated ceremony booklets for international guests and fans that I painted and calligraphed by hand.

 During the cocktail hour, we created the bar menu, welcome signage, custom graphics for the selfie mirror and a large soft-cotton welcome sign featuring the couple’s favourite phrase: “My atoms love your atoms, it’s chemistry.”
 The cocktail napkins were printed in letterpress with different fun facts about the couple, adding a personal tone without breaking the aesthetic.
 All signage and menus were placed on custom-made ceramics created by a workshop we collaborate with.
 The colour and texture were selected carefully after several tests to match the décor and menu styling.